 9. Get on Social Media

-Create business accounts for Facebook, Instagram, LinkedIn, and Pinterest.
+Create business accounts for social media: think Facebook, Instagram, LinkedIn, and Pinterest.
 Add Twitter to keep up to date on local events, see what people are talking about, and engage with active buyers and sellers.

 10. Partner Up with Your Local Community